rodydavis/firestore_sqlite/README.md

 Since the database is a SQLite file it is possible to sync the local database for a user across multiple devices using a cloud storage provider like Firebase Storage and/or [iCloud Storage](https://pub.dev/packages/icloud_storage).

-It is easy to check for updates on the document by using the `@updated` field.
+It is easy to check for updates on the document by using the `updated` field.

 ## Deletion